 Government sets out vision for the NHS

-The Department of Health publishes Equity and excellence: liberating the NHS, which proposes the radical reorganisation of the NHS.
+The DH publishes Equity and excellence: liberating the NHS, which proposes the radical reorganisation of the NHS.
 Key proposals include:

 - abolishing primary care trusts (PCTs) and strategic health authorities (SHAs)